mrled/keymap.click/docs/devnotes.md

 * Make the `<kbd>` elements look like mini keys from the board above?
 * For non-`<kbd>` references, put a tiny rectangular key that looks like a small key from above off to the side?

+## Don't parse the key info

+Should just require setting the required class names as HTML in the text.
+It's barely more cumbersome this way, and less code.
+I'm already using HTML in the info anyway... might as well remove all this parsing crap.

 ## Improve the app title bar thing

 * Take up as little vertical space as possible
 * Put title on same line as debug controls
 * Probably hide debug controls behind hamburger menu?
 * I am thinking some kind of About panel should be accessible from there too.

+Update 20200807:

+* ✅ Take up as little vertical space as possible
+* ✅ Put title on same line as debug controls
+* ✅ Probably hide debug controls behind hamburger menu?
+* 🔲 I am thinking some kind of About panel should be accessible from there too.
+* 🔲 The diagram isn't redrawing when the panel opens, and I'm not sure why.

 ## Nicer legend for the leader key